morningconsult/docker-credential-vault-login/README.md

 ### Diffie-Hellman Private Key

-If a cached token is [encrypted](https://www.vaultproject.io/docs/agent/autoauth/index.html#encrypting-tokens), the `sink.config` field must contain the key `dh_priv` whose value is the path to your Diffie-Hellman private key with which the application will decrypt the token.
-This key should be a JSON file structured like the one shown below:
+If a cached token is [encrypted](https://www.vaultproject.io/docs/agent/autoauth/index.html#encrypting-tokens), the `sink.config` field must contain the key `dh_priv` whose value is the path to a file containing your Diffie-Hellman private key with which the application will decrypt the token.
+This file should be a JSON file structured like the one shown below:
 ```json
 {
   "curve25519_private_key": "NXAnojBsGvT9UMkLPssHdrqEOoqxBFV+c3Bf9YP8VcM="
   }
 ```
-You can generate a Diffie-Hellman public-private key pair with the [script](https://github.com/morningconsult/docker-credential-vault-login/blob/master/scripts/generate-dh-keys.sh) provided in this repository.
-This can also be specified with the `DCVL_DH_PRIV_KEY` environment variable.
+The private key can also be specified with the `DCVL_DH_PRIV_KEY` environment variable.
 Using the JSON above as an example, you can set the private key with the environment variable by running the following command:
 ```shell
 $ export DCVL_DH_PRIV_KEY="NXAnojBsGvT9UMkLPssHdrqEOoqxBFV+c3Bf9YP8VcM="
 ```
  The environment variable takes precedence.

+**Note**: You can generate a Diffie-Hellman public-private key pair with the [script](https://github.com/morningconsult/docker-credential-vault-login/blob/master/scripts/generate-dh-keys.sh) provided in this repository.

 ### Example